ralphbarton/text-synesthesia/README.md

 # text-synesthesia

-A demo of the “Colour Translator” App is available [here](http://www.ralphbarton.co.uk/text-synesthesia/index.html).
+See a demo of the “Colour Translator” App [here](http://www.ralphbarton.co.uk/text-synesthesia).

 ## About the Project